Zudest/KingdomDuels/content/restricted-list.md

 ### ✅ Surplus

-> *You can have up to 4 copies of each of these cards in your deck.*
+> *You can have more than 1 of each of these cards in your deck.*

 <div style="display: flex; justify-content: left; gap: 5px;">
 {{< imagetext src="https://zudest.github.io/KingdomDuelsDeckbuilder/cards/SOE/072.jpg" alt="" width="150" >}}